UrbanAnalyst/docs/src/example.md

 Paris's recent introduction of a uniform maximum speed limits of 30km/hour through the city, whereas Berlin features a number of "autobahns" with much higher speed limits.

+(Note that travel times with private automobiles include estimates of times required to park a vehicle and ultimately walk to any desired destination.
+Vehicular times calculated here are thus notably longer than with most commercial routing engines, which give vehicular travel times only, and ignore the critical need to park a vehicle and walk to a destination.)

 All individual variables also enable comparison in terms of "Variation", rather than "Average" values.
 Comparing these reveals that Berlin generally has